sveltejs/svelte/site/content/docs/01-component-format.md

 </script>
 ```

 #### 2. Assignments are 'reactive'

+---

-To change component state and trigger a re-render, just assign to a locally declared variable:
+To change component state and trigger a re-render, just assign to a locally declared variable.

+Update expressions (`count += 1`) and property assignments (`obj.x = y`) have the same effect.

 ```html
 <script>